kirillsaidov/ollama-mcp-example/README.md

-# Ollama MCP Example for Dummies
+# Ollama MCP for Dummies
 This is a simple, beginner-friendly example showing how to set up and use an MCP server and client from scratch with Ollama.
 I assume you already know what MCP is conceptually.

 ## A summary of how MCP works